sophieKaelin/Movie-Town/README.md

 -   `Commenting on reviews` : Users can comment on their own or others' reviews
 -   `"Want to watch" movie list` : Users can add movies to their "want to watch" list, full of movies they want to see
 -   `Search validation` : When searching for a movie to review, form validation is implemented to ensure only valid movie titles are searched
 -   `Login/Register form validation` : Form validation has been implemented on login and register cards, restricting users to enter credentials that are long enough.
 If the user enters a username or password that is too short, an error message is shown below the field.
+If a user enters a username that is already taken, they must choose a new username.
+A user is automatically logged in after registration with a default avatar picture.
 -   `User Logout` : Users can logout of their account

 ### Refactoring